Elte156/Angular-Diff-Load-POC/README.md

 Sample Website: <https://elte156.github.io/Angular-Diff-Load-POC/>

+## Testbed

+I added the `includes` method in a simple JS function that would execute at page load.
+Chrome has no issues running it and rendering the app.
+IE11 will throw JS console errors and load a white page.

 ## Solution

 In order to support IE11 with Angular 8+ and diff loading, you need to enable poly filling manually in the [src/polyfills.ts](src/polyfills.ts) file.
 You can either load them individually or include them all.